TheGrimsey/bevy_world_seed/README.md

 This uses a spline to flatten terrain (as one would with a road).
 The terrain heightmap is updated every `500ms`.

-## Current issues

-- This is slow.
-Checking every (cached) spline point for every point on the heightmap for every terrain tile.
-**Solutions**: ???
-Optimization??
-[X] Deduplicate points which are too close to each other to contribute significantly.
-[ ] Some sort of octree or bounding box to skip points & splines that are too far away.

 ## TODO

 - [ ] Textures